Worksheet for preparing a statement of cash flows

 Solution:

-Notice that the cash effects section provides all information required to prepare a statement of cash flows by indirect method.
+Notice that the cash effects section provides all the information that we need to prepare the statement of cash flows under the indirect method.

 (2).
 Statement of cash flows: